 We are thrilled to be able to welcome your child into our MBLS family.
 As Covid-19 restrictions prevent us from inviting you in and sharing the next pack of information with you, we have compiled a number of resources to help you get to grips with the transition ahead.

 Please take a look through the videos, documents and text below and make a note of anything else you wish to ask us.
 You can either save these questions for your one-to-one conversations with the class teacher (these will happen in July) or feel free in the meantime to forward these to email@example.com

-Will school open fully in September?
+Will school still be impacted by COVID-19 guidelines in September?